xcompact3d/Incompact3d/README.md

     sudo apt install gfortran libopenmpi-dev

 #### Fedora/RHEL/CentOS

 On RHEL/CentOS 6 systems, the default compiler (`gcc` 4.4) is too old to build Incompact3d.

     sudo dnf install gcc-gfortran

 Install or contact your systems administrator to install a more recent version of `gcc`.
-The [Scientific Linux Developer Toolset](http://linux.web.cern.ch/linux/devtoolset/) works well.

 ### OS X